-However, a number of operators offer online options to Tennessee bettors looking to wager on races around the world.
+However, some operators offer online options to Tennessee bettors looking to wager on races worldwide.

 Tennessee hosts no race tracks within its borders, so many horse racing enthusiasts turn to the online space.

 Sites like TVG, NYRA Bets, and TwinSpires are some of the best online horse race betting destinations.
 All three (and a few others) can be found in Tennessee.
-These sites support races from all over the US and beyond, so even though Tennessee is devoid of horse racing (except for the annual Iroquois Steeplechase in Nashville), racing fans can still enjoy placing wagers any time online.
+These sites support races from all over the US and beyond.
+Even though Tennessee is devoid of horse racing (except for the annual Iroquois Steeplechase in Nashville), racing fans can still enjoy placing wagers online anytime.

 See our comprehensive Guide To Online Horse Racing In Tennessee.

 Tennessee Online Casinos

 Although legal online casino gambling for real money is illegal in the state, there are some other options for legal gaming in Tennessee.
 These legal gaming options allow Tennessee bettors to play slots and table games online for cash prizes.

 Players in Tennessee have access to online social gaming at some of the top promotional sweepstakes casinos like Pulsz Casino.